taygunk/robust_gram_embeddings/README.txt

  - lambda1, lambda2 values for regularization (check the paper for details)

 Run the demo script:
 We provide the minimal demo-rw-sim.sh script.
 It downloads a small (100MB) Wikipedia text corpus from the web, and trains a word vector model.
-After the training is finished, it displays the Spearman word similarity coefficient for RW dataset.
+After the training is finished, it displays the Spearman Correlation Coefficient for Rare Words dataset.

-on the default setting it should output:
+on the default setting Robust Gram should output something like this:
->> Spearman C. (Avg) on RW: 0.661533 QuestionsSeen: (2473/3000)
+Spearman C. (Avg) on RW: 0.378097